 Some airlines, like Alaska have pet travel programs that include staff trained to work with animals.

-Do you take my dog out for potty/walk/food during a layover?
+Do you take my dog out for potty/walk/food and watering during a layover?

-Some airlines, like Lufthansa take pets to a special area where they give them a break to go potty, have a bit of water, and food.
+Some airlines, like Lufthansa take pets to a special area where they give them a break to go potty, have a bit of food and watering.